pierregarreau/pydata-berlin-event-brokering/README.md

 ## Get started

 To fire up the app, `cd` into the `app` folder and start `docker-compose`.
 This assumes you have docker installed.
-For short a short introduction to docker, visit [this page](docker.com):
+For a short introduction to docker, visit [this page](docker.com):

 ```
 # docker-compose up --build -d